vominhtri231/Notes/Java/Build_tool/Gradle/Dependency/Dependency_configuration.md

 Dependency configurations are scopes for dependencies, you could also think of them as a way to group dependencies with the same responsibility.

+For example: `implementation` or `api` are dependency configuration.

 ## API

 Configurations are managed by `ConfigurationContainer`, which can be access via `configurations` variable of `Project`.